ljk28/milestone-p-1/README.md

 * Navigation bar (to include);
-   * Images page of boxes and types of biscuits on offer
+   * Images page of biscuits on offer
    * History of company (about page)
    * Prices page
    * Order from page (with table)
    * Testimony page

+<strong>(Please note: the '*ordersuccess.html'* page is hidden from the menu as it only needs to appear once an order is actually placed)<strong>

 ### Main Body
  Carousel with images (5-6)